4paradigm/OpenMLDB/docs/en/developer/udf_develop_guide.md

 ```

 ### 2.3 Copy the Dynamic Library
-- The compiled dynamic libraries should be copied into the `udf` directory of the path where OpenMLDB `tablet/taskmanager` is deployed.
-Please create one if this directory does not exist.
+The compiled dynamic libraries should be copied into the `udf` directories for both TaskManager and tablets.
-- Please note that the `udf` directory of `tablet` is level with the `bin/conf` directory.
+- The `udf` directory of a tablet is `path_to_tablet/udf`.
-- The `taskmanager` should be placed in `taskmanager/bin/udf`.
+- The `udf` directory of TaskManager is `path_to_taskmanager/taskmanager/bin/udf`.

-- If the deployment paths of `tablet` and `taskmanager` are both `/work/openmldb`, the structure of the directory is shown below:
+For example, if the deployment paths of a tablet and TaskManager are both `/work/openmldb`, the structure of the directory is shown below:

 ```
     /work/openmldb/